emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

 ![nrpe](images/nagios-active-nrpe.png)

 NRPE is the most common way to connect to NSClient.
-NRPE works much like NRPE for unix (if you are familiar with it) and in short you can say it relays a plugin request to a remote server.
+NRPE works much like NRPE for Unix (if you are familiar with it) and in short you can say it relays a plugin request to a remote server.
 NRPE acts like a simple transport layer allowing remote execution.
 The difference between regular NRPE and NSClient++ is that NSClient++ has built-in checks.
 So with NSClient++ you get a lot of ready-to-use checks that wont require you to have scripts.
 But if you choose you can disable all "modules" and stick with a pure NRPE installation and only external scripts.